 Organizations typically have an approval process for revising a product, often called an Engineering Change Order (ECO) process.
 An approval signature document is commonly used to capture approval from stakeholders, including product management, engineering, sales, manufacturing, quality and finance.
 The signed approval document can be attached to the related item or BOM in ERPNext.

 This has been a short overview of PLM using ERPNext.
 Although ERPNext is not a dedicated PLM system, its out-of-box capabilities are more than adequate to support basic PLM operations.
-Should additional capabilities be necessary, they can be developed on the ERPNext platform itself, or ERPNext’s advanced API can be used to integrate with a suitable dedicated PLM system.
+Should additional capabilities be necessary, they can be developed on the ERPNext platform itself, or dedicated PLM software (existing or custom developed) can be integrated with ERPNext.

 Please leave a comment or use the contact form for more information.